 International Summer Leadership Academy Competition Recipients

-The Postsecondary Education Partnership—Alcohol Harms (PEP-AH) and the Canadian Centre on Substance Use and Addiction (CCSA) chose the winners of the 2019 International Summer Leadership Academy for Alcohol Harm Prevention competition.
+The Postsecondary Education Partnership—Alcohol Harms (PEP-AH) and the Canadian Centre on Substance Use and Addiction (CCSA) are pleased to announce the winners of the 2019 International Summer Leadership Academy for Alcohol Harm Prevention competition.

-Four ambassadors — one from each PEP-AH region (Western, Ontario, Quebec and Atlantic) — were selected to participate in the event that took place at the University of Ljubljana’s Faculty of Health Science in Slovenia, from June 16 to 22, 2019.
+Four ambassadors — one from each PEP-AH region (Western, Ontario, Quebec and Atlantic) — have been selected to participate in the event that will take place at the University of Ljubljana’s Faculty of Health Science in Slovenia, from June 16 to 22, 2019.